INSTITUTIONAL AND ORGANIZATIONAL INFORMATION

 The Criminal Compliance Policy and the Anti-Corruption Policy are two of the compliance policies that make up the System.
 Their purpose is to prevent, detect, and manage legal and reputational risks of non-compliance, thereby ensuring the organization’s sustainability and sound corporate governance.
 Furthermore, the System seeks to strengthen the trust of shareholders, customers, employees, and other stakeholders in the company’s ethical and responsible management.

-Like the Ethical Code, the various compliance policies in place are mandatory for all members of the organization, as well as for third parties acting on its behalf or in its representation, forming the cornerstone upon which the Compliance Management System is built.
+Like the Code of Ethics, the various compliance policies in place are mandatory for all members of the organisation, as well as for any third parties acting on its behalf or representing it.
+Together, they constitute the cornerstone upon which the Compliance Management System is built.

-Globalia has a compliance management structure composed of a Compliance Committee for each of the divisions that make up the Group.
-As such, the Compliance Committee of Air Europa is responsible, within the Airline Division, for driving and making decisions related to compliance with the values and standards of conduct established in the Ethical Code.
-Likewise, the various Committees are responsible for the implementation, supervision, and control of Globalia’s Compliance Management System and its continuous improvement.
+Globalia has established a compliance management structure consisting of a Compliance Committee for each of the divisions that make up the Group.
+Accordingly, the Air Europa Compliance Committee is responsible, within the Airline Division, for promoting and making decisions related to compliance with the values and standards of conduct set out in the Code of Ethics.
+In addition, the various Compliance Committees are responsible for the implementation, oversight, monitoring and continuous improvement of the Compliance Management System.

-In this way, these Committees are specific to each division, operating independently within the Group.
-All Committees report to their respective Governing Body, under the supervision of the Compliance Officer, who reports directly to the parent company’s governing body.
+All Compliance Committees report to their respective governing bodies under the supervision of the Compliance Officer, who reports directly to the governing body of the Group’s parent company.

-In 2025, Air Europa updated its Internal Reporting and Whistleblower Protection System (IRS) through the revision of its Policy and Procedure (published on our website), in accordance with the provisions of Law 2/2023 of February 20, which regulates the protection of individuals who report regulatory violations and the fight against corruption.
+Air Europa has an Internal Information and Whistleblower Protection System (SII), which includes the SII Policy (published on our website), in accordance with the provisions of Law 2/2023 of 20 February, regulating the protection of individuals who report regulatory breaches and the fight against corruption.

-This Policy and the Ethical Channel are essential for maintaining the consistency and trust of our stakeholders, and they are periodically reviewed to ensure their effectiveness and relevance.
+This Policy and the Ethics Channel are essential to maintaining the consistency and trust of our stakeholders, and they are reviewed periodically to ensure their effectiveness and relevance.

-The basic principles guiding the IRS are: regulatory compliance, independence and impartiality, transparency and accessibility, traceability and security, confidentiality and anonymity, discretion, due diligence and promptness, good faith, respect, and protection of individuals against any possible retaliation.
+The basic principles of action underpinning the SII are: regulatory compliance, independence and impartiality, transparency and accessibility, traceability and security, confidentiality and anonymity, discretion, due diligence and promptness, good faith, respect, and protection of individuals against any potential retaliation.

-The IRS ensures the adoption of appropriate measures to safeguard the right to the protection of the dignity and privacy of affected individuals, as well as respect for their fundamental rights.
+The SII ensures the adoption of appropriate measures to safeguard the right to protection of the dignity and privacy of the individuals concerned, as well as respect for fundamental rights.

-The IRS establishes an Ethical Channel accessible from the company’s website, allowing our employees, customers, and other stakeholders to securely report any irregularities or ethical concerns.
+The SII establishes an Ethics Channel accessible through the corporate website, enabling our employees, customers and other stakeholders to report any irregularities and ethical concerns in a secure manner.

-The Compliance Management System is composed of a set of compliance policies, procedures, documents, and annexes that regulate its operation and ensure effective risk management.
-Our main compliance policies, in addition to those already mentioned (Ethical Code, Suppliers’ Ethical Code, Criminal Compliance Policy, and Anti-Corruption Policy), are as follows:
+The System consists of a comprehensive set of compliance policies, procedures, documents and annexes that govern its operation and ensure effective risk management.
+In addition to those already mentioned (Code of Ethics, Supplier Code of Ethics, Criminal Compliance Policy and Anti-Corruption Policy), our main compliance policies include: